 Union College International Programs (Study Away) Withdrawal Policy

 Should you decide not to participate in your chosen program, you need to let the International Programs office know in writing as soon as possible.
-If you withdraw before the start date for your program or during your program, you may be held responsible for a withdrawal fee in accordance with the schedule for Union College’s International Programs (Study Away) Withdrawal Policy, found in the Academic Catalog.
+If you withdraw before the start date for your program or during your program, you may be held responsible for a withdrawal fee in accordance with the schedule for Union College’s International Programs (Study Away) Withdrawal Policy, found in the Academic Catalog under Majors, Minors and Other Programs.

 Students who do not plan to return to Union College for the term in which they were to study away must notify the Dean of Students Office in writing.
 Neither failure to pre-schedule or register, non-payment of the term bill, nor a request for a transcript constitute official notice of withdrawal or leave of absence.